 However, here are some different (and mostly unrelated) “Official” accounts of where the term Ivy League comes from.

 1) 1954-Present: Athletics— The Ivy League (emphasis on League) represents the eight colleges whose athletic programs are part of the Ivy division of the National Collegiate Athletic Association (NCAA).
-In other words, athletes that are part of the Ivy League compete with one another, and the top athletes of the Ivy League attend the NCAA national championships.
-Founded in 1954, you can read more about the league here: www.ivyleaguesports.com (Personal example) When I wrestled for Arizona State, we were part of the Pac-10 and had a Pac-10 tournament at the end of the season.
-The winners of the Pac-10 went on to nationals where we competed against members of the Ivy League at Nationals.
+In other words, athletes that are part of the Ivy League compete with one another, and the top athletes of this league attend the NCAA national championships.
+Founded in 1954, you can read more about the league here: www.ivyleaguesports.com

 2) 1937: New York Herald Tribune— Caswell Adams, Tribune writer, is credited as the first person in print who used the term “Ivy League” to describe the eastern football league.
 As the story goes, the name stuck and the group of athletic teams were known as “Ivies” ever since.